springernature/boomcatch/README.md

 which formats the metrics
 as [statsd] timers.

-Defining your own custom mapper is straightforward.
+Defining a custom data mapper
+is straightforward.
 The [source code for the statsd mapper][mapper] should be easy to follow,